Sugarcane: History

+In the United States, sugarcane was grown by enslaved Black laborers and, after the Civil War, Chinese migrant workers on Louisiana's sugar plantations, which were started by plantation owners who escaped Saint-Domingue after the Haitian Revolution and the Louisiana Purchase.
+The first commercial sugarcane crop was produced in Louisiana in 1795 by the French Creole planter Étienne de Boré and Saint-Domingue chemist Antoine Morin.
+Plantation owners like the Heydels, who owned Whitney Plantation, converted their land from indigo and rice to sugar after 1795 as well.
+As the US's largest slave market was located in New Orleans, sugar producers used enslaved Black labor to make Louisiana the producer of almost 25% of the world's exportable sugar by 1853.
+Just before the Civil War, Louisiana's sugar industry was worth more than $200 million, with "more than half of that figure represent[ing] the valuation of the ownership of human beings."
+Enslaved laborers resisted the conditions on sugarcane plantations.
+During the 1811 German Coast uprising, as many as 500 enslaved workers burned sugar plantations as they marched to New Orleans.
+During the CivIl War, W.E.B.
+DuBois wrote in his Black Reconstruction, Black cane workers abandoned cane plantations and the industry essentially collapsed.
+Following the war, Louisiana planters engaged Chinese workers in exploitative multi-year labor contracts; these laborers lived in segregated quarters and earned 30% less than local Black laborers.

 Between 1863 and 1900, merchants and plantation owners in Queensland and New South Wales (now part of the Commonwealth of Australia) brought between 55,000 and 62,500 people from the South Pacific islands to work on sugarcane plantations.
 An estimated one-third of these workers were coerced or kidnapped into slavery (known as blackbirding); many others were paid very low wages.
 Between 1904 and 1908, most of the 10,000 remaining workers were deported in an effort to keep Australia racially homogeneous and protect white workers from cheap foreign labour.

 Cuban sugar derived from sugarcane was exported to the USSR, where it received price supports and was ensured a guaranteed market.
 The 1991 dissolution of the Soviet state forced the closure of most of Cuba's sugar industry.

 Sugarcane remains an important part of the economy of Cuba, Guyana, Belize, Barbados, and Haiti, along with the Dominican Republic, Guadeloupe, Jamaica, and other islands.

 About 70% of the sugar produced globally comes from S. officinarum and hybrids using this species.

 Sugar occupies 26,942,686 hectares of land across the globe and is the third most valuable crop.

 A 19th-century lithograph by Theodore Bray showing a sugarcane plantation: On the right is the "white officer", the European overseer.
 Slave workers toil during the harvest.
 To the left is a flat-bottomed vessel for cane transportation.